Climate change guidance for London schools and early years settings; Climate change guidance for London schools and early years settings;

 How can schools adapt to build climate resilience?

-The Greater London Authority (GLA) commissioned Arup to develop tailored guidance for London schools on the measures they can take to adapt to climate change.
-We carried out desk-based research and stakeholder engagement with the London school and early years community, and developed an adaptation planning approach for schools.
-This included a catalogue of physical changes that can be implemented across the school site, as well as recommended operational and behavioural change measures, and opportunities for funding and further support.
+In 2020, the Greater London Authority (GLA) commissioned Arup to develop guidance for London schools on the measures they can take to adapt to climate change.
+We researched and engaged with the London school and early years community, developing an adaptation planning approach which included physical changes, operational and behavioural measures and funding opportunities.
+Read the final guidance here.

 Project Summary